fuzzygroup/tiwmktk/_posts/2019-09-27-understand-your-recurring-costs.md

 > What could you spend $2,500 on that you'd prefer to old McDonald's wrappers?

 And then I brought up a discussion of recurring costs.
-Recurring costs are those costs which, well, occur over and over -- they recur.
+Recurring costs are those costs which, well, occur over and over -- they **recur**.
 Whenever I look at money, I tend to worry about recurring costs because they never go away.
 I could tell my son was unconvinced so I then asked him:

 "How many weeks have you worked?"